Group Life Insurance

 In certain limited cases, you may assign the ownership of your life insurance coverage to another person.
 This is referred to as Voluntary Irrevocable Assignment.
 Minnesota Life can provide you with the details of this benefit.

-You may change your beneficiary at any time by requesting a Beneficiary Change Form (VRS-2) from your employer or from Minnesota Life.
+You may change your beneficiary at any time by requesting a Designation of Beneficiary (VRS-2) from your employer or from Minnesota Life.
 Be sure that your beneficiary understands the benefits under the group life insurance plan.
-The Virginia Retirement System has the authority to recover any possible overpayment of benefits through the proceeds of life insurance coverage.
+VRS has the authority to recover any possible overpayment of benefits through the proceeds of life insurance coverage.

 Keeping your beneficiary designation up-to-date will ensure that benefits are paid promptly and according to your wishes.
 Any time you have a change of family status such as birth, death, change in marital status or other event, verify your beneficiary designation and complete a new Beneficiary Change Form (VRS-2) if necessary.